binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Or with the newer Socket Statistics:

 {linenos=off, lang=bash}
+    # From a client:
     ss -pn | grep <nfs host>
     # Produces:
     tcp ESTAB 0 0 <nfs client host>:702 <nfs host>:2049

 Prior to this spoofing type vulnerability largely being mitigated, one option that was used was to randomise the generation number of every inode on the filesystem using a tool `fsirand`, which was available for some versions of Unix, although not Linux.
-This made guessing the generation number harder, thus mitigating the spoofing types of attacks.
+This made guessing the generation number harder, thus mitigating these spoofing type of attacks.
 This would usually be scheduled to run say once a month.

 `fsirand` would be run on the `/` directory while in single-user mode
 or
-on um-mounted filesystems, run `fsck`, and if no errors were produced, run `fsirand`
+on un-mounted filesystems, run `fsck`, and if no errors were produced, run `fsirand`

 {linenos=off, lang=bash}
     umount <filesystem> # /dev/sda1 for example